 Snapshots are read-only, so users do not have permission to modify a snapshot or its files, even if they had write permissions when creating the snapshot.

-The command lists all changed files between any two snapshot versions within a dataset, or between any snapshot and the current data.
+zfs diff ZFS command, which can run in the Shell, lists all changed files between any two snapshot versions within a dataset, or between any snapshot and the current data.

 Go to Storage and click VMware Snapshots, then click ADD.

 |Hostname||Enter the IP address or hostname of the VMware host.
 When clustering, this is the vCenter server for the cluster.|

 |Username||Enter the user on the VMware host with permission to snapshot virtual machines.|